Find out more information on making technicians visible

 What’s your story? – Meet the technicians – They would like to hear from technicians or organisations that employ technicians in an interesting field to tell their story and inspire others to consider their career.
 Get in touch and tell them about the work and they could be featured on the page.
 Find out more here.

 TMiH On Tour – Attend an event, discover more about becoming a technician and get to meet the people who make it happen.
 Find out more here.

 Following on from a consultation in summer 2014 aimed at identifying vulnerable capabilities and skills within the UK bioscience and biomedical research base, BBSRC surveyed more than 800 technicians and laboratory assistants about their roles, careers and professional recognition.
 The results revealed opportunities for change in the current ill-defined status of technical staff.

 The largest event held specifically for UK and Ireland higher education technical staff.
-This year it is being held at the University of Birmingham on the 25th June 2019.
-Registration is currently open and attendance is free.
+This year it was held at the University of Birmingham on the 25th June 2019.
+The next will be in 2021 so watch this space for announcments.

 Technician Commitment videos created by some of the signatories